Partner for a Home

 -

-Must have lived and/or worked in Jackson or Washington County for a minimum of 12 months prior to application.
+Must have lived and/or worked in Jackson or Washington County for a minimum of 12 consecutive months prior to application.

 -

 You will be considered for a Habitat home if your present housing is not adequate and if you are unable to obtain adequate housing through other conventional means.
-Lack of adequate housing may include problems with the present structure such as water, electrical or sewage service systems, heating system, or the failure to meet city property maintenance standards.
-Also taken into consideration are the number, the ages, and the sex of children compared to the number of bedrooms in your home.

 -